akash-2303/InfoCensor/README.md

 test_censor_names:
 def test_censor_names():
     """
-    Test case for the censor_names function.

     This test case checks if the censor_names function correctly censors names in a given text.
+    The expected behavior is that the censor_names function should replace any occurrence of a name in the text with a series of '\u2588' characters of the same length as the name.
     The text contains a name "John Doe" which should be censored to "########".

     The expected output is "My name is ######## and I live in New York".

     """

-test_censor_emails
-def test_censor_emails():
-    """
-    Test case for the censor_emails function.

-    This test case checks if the censor_emails function correctly censors email addresses in a given text.

-    The text contains an email address "jane@example.com".
-The expected output is the same text with the email address censored, i.e., "#####################".

-    The assert statement checks if the actual output from the censor_emails function matches the expected output.
+    assert censor_dates(text) == expected

 test_censor_address
 def test_censor_addresses():
     """
-    Test case for the censor_addresses function.

     This test case checks if the censor_addresses function correctly censors the addresses in the given text.

-    The text contains an address in the format "350 Fifth Avenue, New York, NY 10118".
+    It verifies that the censored text matches the expected text and that the count of censored addresses is correct.
-    The expected result is the same text with the address censored, represented by a series of '#' characters.
+    The expected result is the same text with the address censored, represented by a series of '\u2588' characters.

+    assert censor_dates(text) == expected
     """

 # stats
+To display the statistics regarding how many details have been censored, I initialized count and kept incremented it as we keep detecting new entries of the fields the user enters.
+I took a random file from the dataset, 11.txt, to check the code in local environment and got the output in the following format

+`11.txt: Names censored: 40, Dates censored: 4, Phones censored: 1, Addresses censored: 0
+Files processed: 1
+Characters censored: 396
+Errors: 0`

-# Bugs and Assumptions
+# Assumptions and Bugs
+I did make some assumptions whilst writing the code.